Velventos: Administration

-The community of Velventos (before 1940: Velvendos) was created in 1918.
+The community of Velventos (before 1940: Velvendos; Βελβενδός) was created in 1918.
 It absorbed the former community Paliogratsano in 1951.
 The municipality of Velventos was formed in 1985 by the merger of the communities of Velventos and Agia Kyriaki.
 The community of Polyfyto was absorbed in 1994, and Katafygio in 1997.
 At the 2011 Kallikratis reform, it became part of the new municipality Servia-Velventos.
 In 2019 the municipality of Velventos was recreated in its pre-2011 extension.

 Population

 Geography

 Velventos lies at the foot of the Pierian Mountains, 33 km northeast of the city of Kozani.
 It is located near the artificial lake of Polyfyto.
 A local road connects it with the GR-3/E65 between Larissa and Kozani.
 It is located southwest of Veria, north-northwest of Servia and Larissa, east-northeast of Grevena and south-southeast of Kozani.

 Surrounded by forests, it is located in the fertile valley of the Haliacmon river and produces fruit, mainly peaches.
 10.6% of the area is cultivated.
 Agricultural production is organised in two agricultural cooperatives.